 Legumes can provide high levels of plant-based protein and are affordable.
-However, there are concerns about the effects on high levels of legumes on a dogs health.
-We discuss this in depth in our Best Dog Foods Without Peas article.
+However, there are concerns about the effects of high levels of legumes on a dog’s health.
+We discuss this in-depth in our Best Dog Foods Without Peas article.

-A number of Wholehearted recipes feature Chicken Fat.
-Chicken Fat features in dog food for a number of reasons but the most prominent of these are to boost the portion of animal fat in a recipe and to help improve its flavor and palatability.
+Many Wholehearted recipes feature Chicken Fat.
+Chicken Fat features in dog food for many reasons, but the most prominent of these are to boost the portion of animal fat in a recipe and help improve its flavor and palatability.

 Some Wholehearted recipes contain Tomato Pomace.
 Tomato Pomace is used in pet food as a source of soluble fiber.
 However, beyond this soluble fiber content, it provides little nutrition.

 Some in the industry are concerned at the level of pesticides found in Tomatoes.
 However, the portion of Tomatoes found in dog food is tiny and not worthy of concern.

 Learn more about Tomato Pomace in our article, Tomato Pomace, as a Pet Food Ingredient?.

 Canola Oil & Sunflower Oil, which are the two most common vegetable oils used in dog food, can be found in Wholehearted recipes.

 These oils are included to boost the level of fat in recipes, improve their flavor, and provide healthy fats such as the Omega Fatty Acids.

 Learn more about Canola Oil and Sunflower Oil in our articles Canola Oil In Dog Food and Sunflower Oil In Dog Food.

 Flaxseed is one of the most common additions to premium dog food.
 It is probably the best plant-based source of the Omega 3 Fatty Acids.